cossatot/wnfs_stress/manuscript/manuscript.md

 Fault System (WNFS).
 Dextral and normal slip has been observed on the Tibrikot and Dogari segments of the WNFS (*Murphy et al., 2014; Silver et al., 2015*).
-Additional right-lateral offsets and fault traces have been observed through reconnaisance mapping of the Talphi and Bari Gad Faults to the northwest and southeast of the Tibrikot fault (*Nakata, 1989*).
+Additional right-lateral offsets and fault traces have been observed through reconnaissance mapping of the Talphi and Bari Gad Faults to the northwest and southeast of the Tibrikot fault (*Nakata, 1989*).

 A striking feature of the overall geometry of the KF-GMD-WNFS faults is that